jmorris0x0/terraform-provider-k8sconnect/ADRs/ADR-011-concise-diff-format.md

 6. **When another controller takes a field**:
    - "If field ownership changes, you'll see it in plan (field_ownership attribute)"
-   - "You can take it back (force_conflicts) or release it (ignore_fields)"
+   - "Provider will automatically force ownership (with warning) when you specify the field, or you can release it (ignore_fields)"
-   - "Both choices are explicit and documented in your HCL"
+   - "Both approaches are explicit and documented in your HCL"

 ### Completed: field_ownership Map Format